rjsmethurst/starpy/README.md

 RETURNS:
         :samples:
-        Array of shape (nsteps*nwalkers, 4) containing the positions of the walkers at all steps for all 4 parameters.
+        Array of shape (nsteps*nwalkers, 2) containing the positions of the walkers at all steps for all 4 parameters.
         :samples_save:
         Location at which the :samples: array was saved to.
+        :fig:
+        Samples plotted as contours and integrated over to a each one dimensional histogram with median values and 1sigma         values either side.

+Data inputs occur with the starfpy.py file, all necessary functions are in the posterior.py file.
+You can generate a look up table in two colours with lookup.py or you can use the full functions that take a give SFH and calculate the SED at each time step defined with the fluxes.py file.
+You must also extract the necessary SPS models into .ised_ASCII files with the extract.py file.